 - Must be able to use a consumer-friendly home blood pressure cuff

-- Additional demographic and clinical requirements
+- Must meet additional demographic and clinical requirements

 The study team will screen for additional criteria during the enrollment process.

 What will I need to do if I join the study?